Uhniv: History

-At the end of 2nd century AD the Goths invaded Galicia.
-They conquered the Hivniv area and settled there.
-At the end of the 4th century the Huns conquered and replaced the Goths.
-In the middle of the 5th century the Slovenes took control of the area.
+At the end of the 2nd century AD the Goths invaded Galicia.
+They conquered the Uhniv area and settled there.
+At the end of the 4th century, the Huns conquered and replaced the Goths.
+In the middle of the 5th century, the Slovenes took control of the area.
 In 1019 the area was conquered by Polish Crown; until 1462 the area was under ducal control.
-In that year Belz was established as a capital of voivodeship (pol. województwo) under Polish rule - this district included the town that was later called Hivniv.
+In that year, Belz was established as a capital of voivodeship (pol. województwo) under Polish rule - this district included the town that was later called Uhniv.
 The settlements in the Belz area belonged to various owners; some to the kingdom (these were called crown cities) and some individuals called squires.

-In that year (1462) King Casimir IV Jagiellon gave town privileges and the name Uhnów (Hivniv) to the place, so the village became an independent town, free of wider supervision.
+In that year (1462) King Casimir IV Jagiellon gave town privileges and the name Uhnów (Uhniv) to the place, so the village became an independent town, free of wider supervision.
 The inhabitants were not under the squires control but under the king's rule.

-In 1477 several villages were included in the general area of Hivniv, This area was extended 1n 1595.
+In 1477 several villages were included in the general area of Uhniv, This area was extended in 1595.

-In 1914 there were more than 20 villages surrounding the town of Hivniv.
+In 1914 there were more than 20 villages surrounding the town of Uhniv.

 In 1497 the crusaders came to the district to help the Polish king against Turkish invaders.
 In 1548-9 the Tatars invaded; from 1648 to 1655 the area suffered from the Cossack uprising under Bohdan Khmelnytsky, hetman of the Zaporozhian who joined forces with the Tartars against Poland.
 In the following years many wars took place there.

 From the first partition of Poland in 1772 until 1918, the town (named UHNOW) was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Rawa ruska (Rava-Ruska) district, in Austrian Galicia province (Crown land).
 The fate of this province was then disputed between Poland and Ukraine, until the Peace of Riga in 1921.

 A post-office was opened in 1857.
 The Onyshkevych family supposedly had its origins in Uhniv, and many Onyshkevychs were born in this city.
 For instance, Rev. Stepan Onyshkevych, a Deputy in the Imperial Council of Austria, member of the Ukrainian National Democratic Alliance, and friend of Mykhailo Hrushevsky and Ivan Franko, was born here in 1861.
 Myroslav Onyshkevych, a colonel in the Ukrainian Insurgent Army and commandant of UPA forces in Military District-6 "San", was born here in 1911, and a dedication to him and his brother Taras Onyshkevych (also born in Uhniv, 1914) was created in 2000, on the house where both brothers were born.
 After World War II, along with the 1951 Polish–Soviet territorial exchange, the Soviet Union took control of the area.

 Until 18 July 2020, Uhniv belonged to Sokal Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Sokal Raion was merged into Chervonohrad Raion.